babyfish-ct/kimmer/doc/kimmer-sql/pagination.md

 ## 1. Create count query quickly

-Paging query requires two SQL statements, one for querying the number of records and one for data of a page, let's call them count-query and data-query.
+Paging query requires two SQL statements, one for querying the number of records and one for data of a page, let's call them **count-query** and **data-query**.

 These two SQL statements have both the same parts and different parts, it is difficult to share the code unless that SQL logic is very simple.